-Dixie L. Johnson is a partner in the firm’s Special Matters and Government Investigations practice group and leads the firm’s securities enforcement and regulation practice, representing businesses and individuals in government securities investigations from her office in Washington, DC.
-Consistently ranked among the most prominent securities enforcement lawyers in the United States, she represents public companies, financial institutions, public accounting firms, boards of directors and boards of trustees, corporate officers and other individuals in securities enforcement investigations.
+Dixie L. Johnson is a partner in the firm’s Special Matters and Government Investigations practice group and co-leads the firm’s securities enforcement and regulation practice.
+She represents businesses and individuals in government securities investigations from her office in Washington, DC.
+With 30 years of experience, she represents public companies, financial institutions, public accounting firms, boards of directors and boards of trustees, corporate officers and other individuals in securities enforcement investigations.
+She appears regularly before the United States Securities and Exchange Commission, the United States Department of Justice, and other federal, state and local agencies, as well as various boards and self-regulatory organizations, including the Public Company Accounting Oversight Board and the Financial Industry Regulatory Authority.
 She also counsels clients regarding their regulatory and disclosure obligations, assists clients in developing policies and procedures to deter violations, and conducts internal investigations.
-Few of her representations ever become known to the public.
+Consistently highly ranked by Chambers, Legal 500 and others, she was also named “Litigation Star” and one of the top 250 Women in Litigation by Benchmark; Best Lawyers’ “Lawyer of the Year” in Washington, D.C. in 2014-16 for Corporate Compliance Law and in 2016 for Securities Regulation; and one of the Securities Docket’s “Enforcement 40” list of top SEC enforcement lawyers in 2013.
+Few of her client representations ever become known to the public.

-In addition to representing the businesses and business leaders who are her clients, Ms. Johnson is Chair of the Business Law Section of the American Bar Association, representing business lawyers from throughout the ABA in the leading issues of the day.
-As Business Law Secretary and Vice-Chair, Ms. Johnson served as co-editor-in-chief of the Section's online monthly magazine, Business Law Today, in 2010-2011 and as editor-in-chief of the Section's renowned journal, The Business Lawyer, in 2010-2012.
-Selected in 2006 as the recipient of that Section's "Jean Allard Glass Cutter Award," given annually to a woman who has cut through barriers to attain high accomplishments in Business Law, she had previously served as Chair of the Committee on Federal Regulation of Securities and as co-chair of that committee's Subcommittee on Civil Litigation and SEC Enforcement Matters.
-Ms. Johnson also is an elected member of the American Law Institute.
+In addition to representing the businesses and business leaders who are her clients, Ms. Johnson currently serves as co-chair of the ABA Business Law Fellows Committee and served in 2013-2014 as the elected Chair of the Business Law Section of the American Bar Association, with over 50,000 members, over 50 substantive committees, and over 500 subcommittees, all focused on issues that matter to business lawyers.
+Previously, as Business Law Secretary and Vice-Chair, Ms. Johnson served as editor-in-chief of the Section's renowned journal, The Business Lawyer, in 2010-2012, and as co-editor-in-chief of the Section's online monthly magazine, Business Law Today, in 2010-2011.
+In 2006, she received the Business Law Section's "Jean Allard Glass Cutter Award," given annually to a woman who has cut through barriers to attain high accomplishments in Business Law.
+She currently serves as co-chair of the ABA Business Law Fellows Committee, focused on increasing participation by young lawyers, lawyers of color, LGBT lawyers, and disabled lawyers in the activities of the Business Law Section.
+From 2003-2006, she served as Chair of the Committee on Federal Regulation of Securities, following a long tenure as co-chair of that committee's Subcommittee on Civil Litigation and SEC Enforcement Matters.
+Ms. Johnson also is an elected member of the American Law Institute and the American College of Governance Counsel.

 - ABA's Section of Business Law